Try These Natural Tricks to Fall Asleep More Easily

 Dr. Young says the most effective and popular biological treatments are:

-Cognitive behavioral therapy for insomnia is a group of strategies that can help you to fall asleep faster, stay asleep and improve your sleep quality.
-At the same time, these strategies increase the overall amount of time you sleep.
+Cognitive behavioral therapy for insomnia is a set of behavioral strategies and cognitive interventions that when implemented can help you to fall asleep faster, stay asleep and improve your sleep quality.
+At the same time, these strategies may also increase the overall amount of time you sleep.
 Cognitive-behavioral therapy is effective in the short- and long-term, and has minimal side effects.

 Dr. Drerup gives these suggestions: